Straffan: Location

+Straffan is situated at a low lying point in the Liffey valley and is surrounded by flood meadows along the Liffey and River Morell.
+Agriculture is important to the local economy.
+Since the 18th century, Straffan farmers were prominent in the prize lists at events run by the Royal Dublin Society.
+The research station for the agriculture department of University College Dublin is situated at nearby Lyons Hill.
+As with the rest of County Kildare, racehorse breeding and training is common in the area.
+In the 1920s, Straffan Station stud was one of the leading horse breeding studs in the country when owned by Edward "Cub" Kennedy.

 Contemporary village

 The contemporary village is concentrated around two crossroads on which are situated a Roman Catholic church and Church of Ireland respectively.
-Development evolved through the building of estate houses (1880), land commission cottages (1922–39), the Murray local council cottages (1949), and eight estates around the village, Lodge Park (1970), Coarse Moor (1976), The Glebe (1985), Bawnogues (1996), The Beeches (2006), Straffan Gate (2006),Barton Grange (2007) and Straffan Manor (2014).
-This is set to increase in pace in the coming years when large housing estates are developed on two allotments to the north of the village.
-Four developments also took place on the grounds of the K Club in the 2000–04 period, Ryder Cup Village, the Courtyard, Churchfields and Ladycastle.
-A planning application has been lodged with Kildare County Council (2007) to develop a separate town to the south west at Turnings.
+Development evolved through the building of estate houses (1880), land commission cottages (1922–39), the Murray local council cottages (1949), and eight estates around the village.
+Housing developments also took place on the grounds of the K Club in the 2000–2004 period.
+As of 2007, a planning application had been lodged with Kildare County Council to develop a separate town to the south west at Turnings.